b. 1957, Guáimaro, Cuba; d. 1996, Miami

 In 1991 Gonzalez-Torres began producing sculptures consisting of strands of plastic beads strung on metal rods, like curtains in a disco.
 Titles such as Untitled (Chemo) (1991) and Untitled (Blood) (1992) undercut their festive associations, calling to mind illness and disease.
 In 1992 he commenced a series of strands of white low-watt lightbulbs, which could be shown in any configuration—strung along walls, from ceilings, or coiled on the floor.
 Alluding to celebratory décor—in the vein of the charms of outdoor cafés at night—these delicate garlands are also a campy commentary on the phallic underpinnings of numerous Minimalist creations, particularly Dan Flavin’s rigid light sculptures.
 Also in 1992, Untitled (1991), a sensual black-and-white photograph of Gonzalez-Torres’s empty, unmade bed with traces of two absent bodies, was installed on 24 billboards throughout the city of New York.
 This enigmatic image was both a celebration of coupling and a memorial to the artist’s lover, who had recently died of AIDS.
 Its installation as a melancholic civic-scaled monument problematized public scrutiny of private behavior.

 Gonzalez-Torres received fellowships from the National Endowment for the Arts in 1989 and 1993.
-He participated in hundreds of group shows during his lifetime, including early presentations at Artists Space and White Columns in New York (1987 and 1988, respectively); the Whitney Biennial, Whitney Museum of American Art, New York (1991); the Venice Biennale (1993); SITE Santa Fe (1995); and the Sydney Biennial (1996).
-Comprehensive retrospective exhibitions of his work have been organized by the Museum of Contemporary Art, Los Angeles (1994); Solomon R. Guggenheim Museum (1995); Sprengel Museum Hannover, Hanover, Germany (1997); and Biblioteca Luis ngel Arango, Banco de la República, Bogotá (2000).
-Recent exhibitions include a retrospective at the Hamburger Bahnhof-Museum für Gegenwart, Berlin (2006–07) and a survey of his work, Specific Objects without Specific Form, which was organized by Wiels, Centre d'art contemporain, Brussels (2010), and then traveled to the Fondation Beyeler, Riehen/Basel (2010), and the MMK Museum für Moderne Kunst Frankfurt am Main (2011).
+He participated in hundreds of group shows during his lifetime, including early presentations at Artists Space and White Columns in New York (1987 and 1988, respectively), the Whitney Biennial (1991), the Venice Biennale (1993), SITE Santa Fe (1995), and the Sydney Biennial (1996).
+Comprehensive retrospective exhibitions of his work have been organized by the Museum of Contemporary Art Los Angeles (1994); Solomon R. Guggenheim Museum (1995); Sprengel Museum Hannover, Germany (1997); and Biblioteca Luis-Angel Arango, Bogotá (2000).
+Other exhibitions have been held at the Hamburger Bahnhof-Museum für Gegenwart, Berlin (2006–07); PLATEAU, Seoul (2012); and Leeum, Samsung Museum of Art, Seoul (2012).
+A survey of his work, Specific Objects without Specific Form, was organized by WIELS, Centre d’Art Contemporain, Brussels (2010), and then traveled to the Fondation Beyeler, Basel (2010), and the Museum für Moderne Kunst Frankfurt am Main (2011).
 In 2007, Gonzalez-Torres was selected to represent the United States at the Venice Biennale in the exhibition Felix Gonzalez-Torres: America.
 He died in Miami on January 9, 1996.